monsoonmaelstrom/book2/book2.md

 “But Alex—”

 “First of all,” I begin, “let’s not talk about my brother while we’re naked in the bath together.
-But second, he’s the one that told you—no, basically ordered you—to come in here and get me naked.
+But second, he’s the one who told you—no, basically ordered you—to come in here and get me naked.
 Believe me, he knew exactly where that would lead.
 I bet he’s already soundproofed this room.
 Feel free to check though.
 I’ll wait,” I say, dropping a hand below the water to wrap around him.

 He moans as I apply pressure and begin stroking him.
 I see him trying to focus, but he doesn’t ask me to stop, so I don’t.
 After a moment, his mouth is back on mine with a new intensity.